 What Makes a Mobile Wallet Safer Than a Physical Wallet?

-There are many big myths about the safety of physical wallets like if you have your wallet on you at all times no one can steal from you, or that your credit card has enough security features to keep your funds protected.
+There are many big myths about the safety of physical wallets like if you have your wallet on you at all times no one can steal from you, or that your debit or credit card has enough security features to keep your funds protected.
 Myths like these coupled with the new and unknown nature of the mobile wallet world leaves many people vulnerable to stolen cash or card information and even identity theft.

 So let's talk about how mobile wallets address and even solve these problems, and what kind of security exists for mobile wallets.